‘The Resident’ Season 4 Will Tackle Coronavirus In The Premiere Episode

 As TVLine noted, it is not yet confirmed when The Resident will return with new episodes.
 For now, it is being held off until 2021.

-TVLine also reported that aside from the Matt Czuchry-led series, Grey’s Anatomy is also planning to tackle the public health crisis.
+TVLine also reported that in addition to the Matt Czuchry-led series, Grey’s Anatomy is planning to tackle the public health crisis.
 Showrunner Krista Vernoff previously said that it would be impossible for a flagship medical drama like Grey’s to avoid covering “the medical story of our lifetimes.”

 She also seemed to indicate that Owen Hunt (played by Kevin McKidd) may have a significant role in the storyline.